Wisdom Masters Press

 •“We are what we think, all that we are arises with our thoughts, with our thoughts we make the world.” —Siddhārtha Gautama Buddha (circa 563-483 B.C.)

-• For those who wish to further explore the concepts and understanding of
+• For those who wish to further explore the concepts of

-quantum consciousness and the potentials of using it, Amber has a
+quantum consciousness and the potentials of truly utilizing it, Amber has a

 suggestion.
 Respectfully, Michael